 Additional Investment in Leggett Stock.
-In addition to having pay packages that are heavily weighted to Leggett equity, for many years our NEOs have voluntarily deferred substantial portions of their cash compensation into Company stock through the Executive Stock Unit Program and the Deferred Compensation Program.
-Through participation in these programs, in particular the Executive Stock Unit Program in which company equity is held until the executive leaves the Company, our NEOs are further invested in the long-term success of the Company.
+In addition to having pay packages that are heavily weighted to Leggett equity, for many years our NEOs have voluntarily deferred substantial portions of their cash compensation into Company stock through the Executive Stock Unit Program (the "ESU Program") and the Deferred Compensation Program.
+Through participation in these programs, particularly the ESU Program in which company equity is held until the executive leaves the Company, our NEOs are further invested in the long-term success of the Company.

 Managing Compensation Risk.
-The Committee annually reviews whether our executive compensation policies and practices (as well as those that apply to our employees generally) create risks that are reasonably likely to have a material adverse effect on the Company.
+The Committee annually reviews whether our executive compensation policies and practices (as well as those that apply to our employees generally) are reasonable and appropriate and/or create risks that are reasonably likely to have a material adverse effect on the Company.

 We believe that our compensation programs align our employees' incentives for risk taking with the long-term best interests of our shareholders.
-Allocating executive officer compensation across multiple components and weighting the variable compensation elements more heavily reduces the incentive to take excessive risk because it:
+We mitigate risk by allocating incentive compensation across multiple components.
+This structure reduces the incentive to take excessive risk because it:

-- Rewards achievement on a balanced array of performance measures, minimizing undue focus on any single target. - Stresses long-term performance, discouraging short-term actions that might endanger long-term value. - Combines absolute and relative performance measures.
+- Rewards achievement on a balanced array of performance measures, minimizing undue focus on any single target. - Stresses long-term performance, discouraging short-term actions that might endanger long-term value. - · Combines absolute and relative performance measures.